Four renowned, NC-connected authors to visit App State this spring

-BOONE — This spring four acclaimed authors will visit Appalachian State University, in person and virtually, as part of App State’s Hughlene Bostian Frank Visiting Writers Series.
+BOONE — Four acclaimed authors will visit Appalachian State University this spring, in person and virtually, as part of App State’s Hughlene Bostian Frank Visiting Writers Series.
 Their award-winning works cover a spectrum of writing genres — including poetry, fiction and nonfiction.

 The visiting authors, in order of appearance: